mustafa-shihab1/mustafa-shihab1/README.md

 # Hi there 👋
-#### Focusing on what happens behind the screens — where Flutter craftsmanship meets Cybersecurity precision.
+#### Focusing on what happens behind the scenes — where Flutter craftsmanship meets engineering precision.
-## 💫 About Me:

 I’m Mustafa, a Flutter Developer with a background in Cybersecurity, passionate about building experience building cleansecure, scalable, and high-performance mobile apps that combine elegant design with solid technical foundations.

 ⚡ Technical Skills: